 Evergreen, Shrubs, Trees

-Slow-growing, rather formal-looking plant with conical, dense crown.
-To 10 ft. tall, 5 ft. wide at 8 years old; may eventually reach 45 ft. or taller, 30 ft. wide.
+Slow-growing, rather formal-looking eastern Australian plant with a conical, dense crown.
+Grows to 10 ft. tall and 5 ft. wide at 8 years old; may eventually reach 45 ft. or taller and 30 ft. wide.
 Mahogany-colored bark peels off, revealing satiny white new bark beneath.
-Glossy green, narrow leaves to 4 in. long.
+Glossy green, narrow leaves.
 Clusters of small, faintly fragrant yellow flowers appear in late spring or early summer, borne profusely enough to put on a good show.
-Seed pods are like those of eucalyptus but much smaller (to 1/4 in. wide); they don’t create a litter problem.
+Seedpods are like those of eucalyptus but much smaller (to 1/4 in. wide); they don’t create a litter problem.
 Excellent tall screen, boundary, and background planting.
 Good in large containers.

-Native from Mexico to Venezuela, Columbia.
-Fast-growing, sprawling, rampant vine to 40 ft.; must be ti...
+Native from Mexico to Venezuela and Colombia.
+Fast-growing, sprawling, rampant vine to 40 ft.; must be...